 Do you want to bring a bit of South America into your garden?
-Look no further than the beautiful Peruvian lily (Alstroemeria).
+Look no further than the beautiful Peruvian lily.
 This exotic flower is native to S. Venezuela and S. South America, but it can easily be grown in North American gardens with proper care!

-Peruvian lily (Alstroemeria) is a flowering herbacoues perennial plant known for its clusters of exotic colorful flowers.
+Peruvian lily (Alstroemeria) is a flowering herbaceous perennial plant known for its clusters of exotic colorful flowers.
 The funnel-shaped flowers are typically yellow, orange, or pink and have elegant brown freckles.
-The plant grows from tuberous roots and have a very long blooming season, typically lasting through summer and into fall.
+The plant grows from tuberous roots and has a very long blooming season, typically lasting through summer and into fall.

 Peruvian lily (Alstroemeria) is a genus of flowering plants native to South America.
 It belongs to the family Alstroemeriaceae and includes over 50 species.
-The flowers are typically bright and showy, ranging in color from white to pink, orange, yellow, red, or purple.
+Also called the lily of the Incas, the flowers are typically bright and showy, ranging in color from white to pink, orange, yellow, red, or purple.
 They can be found growing wild in many parts of Peru as well as other countries in South America, such as Argentina and Chile.

 Most species of Peruvian lily can be grown as perennials in USDA Zones 5-9.
 The plants typically reach heights of 1-2 feet tall with many branching stems.
 The leaves are usually green or grayish-green in color and have a glossy sheen to them.

-The Peruvian lily grows best in full sun but will tolerate some shade.
+Like growing true lilies, Peruvian lilies grow best in full sun but will tolerate some shade.
 It prefers moist soil that is rich in organic matter and drains well.
 Its stems can reach up to 3 feet tall with long leaves that are usually green or gray-green on top but may have a purplish underside when grown under certain conditions.
-The flowers grow at the end of each stem and bloom from late spring through early summer depending on variety.
+The flowers grow at the end of each stem and bloom from late spring through early summer, depending on the variety.

 Peruvian lilies are often used as cut flowers due to their vibrant colors and long vase life when properly cared for after cutting from the stem.
-They also make excellent additions to gardens where they will attract hummingbirds, butterflies and other pollinators looking for nectar sources throughout spring into early autumn months, depending on climate conditions.
+They also make excellent additions to gardens where they will attract hummingbirds, butterflies, and other pollinators looking for nectar sources throughout spring into early autumn, depending on climate conditions.

-The flowers of the Peruvian lily have a funnel shape come in an array of colors including pink, purple, yellow, orange, red and white.
+The flowers of the Peruvian lily have a funnel shape and come in an array of colors, including pink, purple, yellow, orange, red, and white.
 They can be single or double blooms with six petals each.
 Each flower lasts about one week before it wilts away, but new buds quickly replace them so that the plant remains in bloom for several months at a time during summer and fall months.

 Planting Peruvian lily plants